hatzfeld/certbot-local-dns/README.md

 ##### For both scenarios

-The number 999.888.777.666 has to be substituted by the external IP of your server (in case you do not know it, try /sbin/ifconfig).
+The number 999.888.777.666 has to be substituted by the external IP of your server (in case you do not know it, try ```/sbin/ifconfig``` and look for "inet").

 For the script to work it is important to have the serial number in a row for itself, commented by "; serial EDITED BY ACME HOOK" as shown above.
 Please also note the low value of minimum ttl.

-Obviously you must (now or later) add records for the (sub-)subdomains you want use with the wildcard certicate.

 Finally start the nameserver.
 In case of yadifa on Ubuntu this is done by
 ```